CliMT/climt/docs/interaction.rst

 ------------

-The model state is a dictionary whose keys are names of quantities and values are `xarray`_ DataArrays.
+The model state is a dictionary whose keys are names of quantities and values are `sympl`_ DataArrays.
+The `sympl`_ DataArray is a thin wrapper over the `xarray`_ DataArray that makes it units aware.
 To ensure model scripts are readable not just by specialists, names of quantities use the descriptive `CF Convention`_.
 Only in the case where the CF Convention names are really unwieldy, like :code:`air_temperature_at_effective_cloud_top_defined_by_infrared_radiation` for example, we use more convenient names.

-DataArrays
-are a more human-friendly way of handling numerical arrays.
+DataArrays are a more human-friendly way of handling numerical arrays.
-DataArrays label the dimensions of an array and provide various mathematical functions which can be directly applied to arrays.
+DataArrays label the dimensions of an array and provide various mathematical functions which can be directly applied to arrays. `sympl`_ DataArrays in addition allow conversion between units, a feature required to allow interoperability between components which expect inputs in different units.

 Let's create a 3-d model state to see how useful DataArrays are: